ricflams/aws-cert/clf-c02/notes/aws-clf-c02-concepts.md

 - Federation or SSO → external users assume a role, no IAM users created.

-## 💸 AWS Pricing Models & Cost Optimization {#aws-pricing-models--cost-optimization}
+## 💸 AWS Pricing Models & Cost Optimization

 AWS offers several pricing models arranged by cost efficiency.
 Choosing the right model is a major part of cost optimization and depends on